Q: Where is Thomas Stone & Materials located?

 A: Most books and websites will tell you YES since sand is easier to level; however, sand can wash away with rain leaving your patio uneven and dangerous.
-We have found using road base and/or decomposed granite work the best.
+We have found using road base and/or decomposed granite works best.

 Q: I have an existing patio that is cracking, can it be repaired without tearing it out and starting over?

-A: More often than not, the “cracks” your seeing are not cracks, they are caused by shrinking of the mortar pulling away from the stone and can be easily repaired by a mason.
+A: More often than not, the “cracks” you see are not cracks, they are caused by shrinking of the mortar pulling away from the stone and can be easily repaired by a mason.
 Wire mesh under your patio usually eliminates this problem.